 If you want soft cookies, baking on silicone is a great option!
 For cakes, nobody likes under-baked cake, so you will have to adjust and increase the baking time, inevitably if you bake a cake in a silicone cake pan.

 Glass is a poor conductor of heat, which means that glass isn't good at transferring heat from itself to what you are baking.
 Baking in glass is slower, meaning recipes take longer to bake.
-You will notice this especially with pies, which take longer to brown on the bottom if you bake them in a glass pie plate.
+You will notice this, especially with pies, which take longer to brown on the bottom if you bake them on a glass pie plate.
 This is the reason I now bake my pies in metal pie plates, which do a better job of baking the bottom crust and browning it.
+Metal pie pans are one of my essential tools for making pie and my secret weapon to a properly baked pie crust on the bottom.

 Like glass, ceramic is a poor heat conductor but a great insulator, which means it's not good at transferring heat to baked goods, but the pan is great at holding the heat, so useful if you want to serve the dish warm.
 This is why ceramic is a popular material in slow cookers designed to hold heat for as long as possible.
 It's also great for casseroles that you want to serve warm, table-side.